lbonn/quine-go/README.md

 Slightly degenerate version: triggers a syntax error message identical to the source file.

-This is tuned to work with the standard go compiler version 1.1 and can break very easily (just rename the file).
+This is tuned to work with the standard go compiler and can break very easily (just rename the file).
 It has a short and unexplicit file name to minimize its size.

 size: 47 bytes